FREQUENTLY ASKED QUESTIONS

 What happens after patients have completed their stay?

-Following inpatient treatment, OVP HEALTH Case Managers will work with each patient to develop a personalized follow-up care plan, which may include placement in an OVP HEALTH outpatient treatment and counseling program or other appropriate program, based on their individual needs.
+Following inpatient treatment, our treatment team will work with each patient to develop a personalized follow-up care plan, which may include transition to a longer-term program, sober living or an outpatient treatment and counseling program.
+We will work closely with you determine what may be the best option for success, based on your individual needs.

 Why is inpatient care needed for these patients?
 Why can’t they be treated as an outpatient?